folk (noun, adjective) /foʊk/ LISTEN

 folk medicine: traditional medicine, typically using herbal or plant-based remedies.
 Example: “Chicken soup is the most effective folk medicine I know of.”

 You may remember the phrase “That’s all folks!” from the end of the Looney Tunes cartoons.
 You can see it here:

 Did you know?

 Folk music, sometimes shortened to just folk, is traditional music of the sort people with no musical education would always have made in their homes.
 Often it would be about local or personal events or local places, traditions, or legends, so obviously it can vary quite a lot from one country or even one region to another.
 It is a style of music that has remained popular and there are many folk festivals around the world, including one that has been running since 1965 in the small seaside town of Sidmouth in Devon, in South West England.
-You can see a short video clip from last year’s festival here:
+You can see a short video clip from a recent festival here:

 folklore (noun), folky (adjective), folklorist (noun)